 The change in screen size makes truncation a more important topic, and leads to changing how words is used to communicate similar ideas from the smartphone app to the smartwatch app.

-Wearables often use voice as the main, or supporting, communication tool with the user.
+Wearables often use speech recognition as the main, or supporting, communication tool with the user.
 A sports wearable headset can have many different lines recorded with a virtual coach.

 This coach does a few things, including prompting you to take a drink, responding when you ask for your heart rate, and telling you how far you’ve ran.
 The coach requires a database of sentences to be created so it understands what the user is saying.
 This database requires different considerations.